Feuerwehr-Wallern/AlarmDisplayControl/python/readme.md

 ```
 This tool is provided by the GPIO Zero Python library, which is installed by default in Raspberry Pi OS.

-or visit the website: https://pinout.xyz/
+Or visit the website: https://pinout.xyz/

 ## Remote GPIO